AdobeDocs/commerce-admin.en/help/b2b/install.md

 # Install the [!DNL Adobe Commerce B2B] extension

-The Adobe Commerce B2B extension, `magento/extension-b2b` is only available for Adobe Commerce v2.2.0 or later.
+The Adobe Commerce B2B extension, `magento/extension-b2b` is available for all supported versions of Adobe Commerce.
 It is installed after installing Adobe Commerce.

 ## Requirements